dbartholomae/spielplan/README.md

 ## Notes
 - Replace the in‑memory store with Supabase for persistence.
 A minimal schema would include tables for series, games, timeslots, and votes.
 - The app directory uses Next.js 14 route handlers and client components for the UI.
+- Vercel Analytics is enabled via @vercel/analytics.
+It automatically collects traffic analytics on Vercel deployments; in local dev it remains inactive.